 If necessary, repairs will be made during winter and the supers repainted.

 Whether storing frames that once had brood, frames that were or are partially filled with honey, or frames that are full of capped honey, I use the same method.

 Each removed frame is individually wrapped in a large plastic garbage bag that I have purchased from the supermarket.
 I tie up the bag and use strong tape to secure it before I place it in the freezer for two days.
 Freezing the frames in this way kills any Wax Moth or other larvae.

-I don’t have a large freezer so I can only place one frame at a time inside.
+I don’t have a large freezer, so I can only place it inside one frame at a time.

-After forty eight hours the frame is then placed in an airtight storage bin for the winter.
+After forty-eight hours the frame is placed in an airtight storage bin for the winter.
 Once full of frames, the storage bin is placed in a cool, dark place.

 Final Thoughts On Removing Honey Supers For Winter

 Honeybees will start to form their winter cluster when surrounding temperatures reach 12 to 14 degrees Celsius (54 to 57 degrees Fahrenheit).
 The temperature at the center of the cluster is typically maintained between 25 to 35 degrees Celsius (77 to 95 degrees Fahrenheit), with bees keeping warm by vibrating their flight muscles.

 Removing excess honey supers means the space inside the hive is reduced and the winter cluster can fill it without leaving too many open areas that can cause loss of heat.
 Leaving the brood box with one full honey super allows the winter cluster to form in the center of the two hive bodies.